 The first argument involves child functioning.
 In order to transfer physical therapy in the rehabilitation center to the daily functioning of the child, it is important to introduce therapy activities into daily practice.
 Parents can play a crucial role in this transfer.
 The second factor is the effect this has on the role of the parent.
 Parents who participate in the physical therapy for their children with disabilities are likely to develop more insight into the impairments and abilities of their children, resulting in a more realistic view of their child’s potential in terms of daily functioning.
 By participating in therapy, parents can become more adept at taking care of their child.
 Eventually, this increases parents’ confidence in their own competence and reduces parental stress.

 At NAPA, each client’s customized therapy plan addresses their needs at different stages of their development and is often timed to coincide with the client’s growth and developmental spurts.

 NAPA was founded in 2008 by Lynette LaScala.
 NAPA center provides both traditional and non-traditional therapies from around the world to children.
 Some of the therapies include traditional physical, occupational, and speech therapies.
 NAPA therapists travel the world to be trained in the most unique and state of the art techniques.
 They are extremely proud to say that the results they have seen with their therapies have been astounding.
 That is why NAPA is a step above the rest.
-Contact them today to find out why they are a world renowned neurological and physical rehabilitation center.
+Contact us today for more information about parent involvement in child therapy!